YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_env.md

 > activate aiven
 ```

-For MacOS, it will be as follows.
+For macOS, it will be as follows.

 ```
 $ source activate aiven